Recitation over water: Religious practices

-Recitation over water is especially noticeable in five major religions: Islam, Hinduism, Christianity, Buddhism, and Judaism.
-Below is a brief comparative overview.
+Recitation over water is noticeable within the five major religions: Islam, Hinduism, Christianity, Buddhism, and Judaism.

 Islam

 In Islam, recitation over water means reciting verses from the Qur'an, prayers (duas), or dhikr over water and blowing on it, then drinking or using that water.
 Muslims follow this ritual hoping for relief from illness, distress, evil influences, or mental stress.
 This practice is also known as 'Ruqyah water'.
 The Qur'an states, "What We send down of the Qur'an is healing and mercy for the believers" (Surah Al‑Israʾ 17:82).
 Authentic hadiths mention that Muhammad recited and blew on water, and his companions used the same practice with water or oil.
 Islamic scholars agree Ruqyah is a valid treatment based on Qur'an and Sunnah, but the use of amulets, unknown incantations, or anything involving shirk is forbidden.
 Studies show this practice is widely used among Muslims for spiritual healing, but it is not a substitute for modern medical treatment.

 Hinduism

 In Hinduism, holy water holds special importance.
-Water from the Ganges River ('Ganga water') is considered most sacred.
+Water from the River Ganga ('Ganga water') is considered most sacred.
 It is sprinkled, consumed, or used as part of pilgrimage practices and ceremonies.

 In formal worship, priests chant mantras to bless the water, then distribute or sprinkle it over devotees.
 Rites like Annaprashan or Upanayan also involve chanting and sprinkling of water.
 Water collected from pilgrimage sites, rivers, ponds, or springs is known as 'tirtha'.
 It is used for purification and blessings in homes.
 Research has examined bacterial presence in this water and how it relates to believers' faith.

 Christianity

 In Christianity, 'Holy Water' is an important religious element.
 It is blessed through Scripture readings and prayers.
 During baptism, water is either poured on the head or is used to immerse the person, symbolizing cleansing from sins and spiritual rebirth.
 Many churches place holy water fonts near their entrance.
 Worshippers dip their fingers, make the sign of the cross, and pray for blessings.
 Social research has examined how holy water rituals and beliefs adapt in modern Christian practice.

 Buddhism

 A Buddhist monk blesses and sprinkles holy water at Wat Sriboonreung, Bangkok, Thailand.

 In Buddhism, monks recite sutras or stotras to bless water and then sprinkle it on devotees for protection and well-being.
 In countries like Thailand, Sri Lanka, Myanmar, and Bhutan, sprinkling blessed water is a common practice during religious festivals.
 Studies explore the psychology and beliefs that surround holy water in Southeast Asian Buddhist traditions.

 Judaism

-In Judaism, spiritual and physical purification is achieved by full immersion in a ritual bath called the **mikveh**.
+In Judaism, spiritual and physical purification is achieved by full immersion in a ritual bath called the mikveh.
 Rabbis sanctify the water with specific prayers and rituals.
 Research has considered the role of mikveh and holy water in religion, sociology, and health.